goughjo02/html-printer/README.md

  # Process Manager (pm2)

 The set-up for the process manager is in `ecoststem.config.js`.
-The defines the entry point for this process ac `app.js`.  `app.js` does the following:
+This defines the entry point for this process as `app.js`.  `app.js` does the following:

  - Implements a [pm2 Entrypoint](https://pm2.io/doc/en/runtime/guide/entrypoint/)
  - Launches an headless browser using [puppeteer](https://github.com/GoogleChrome/puppeteer)
  - Launches an [express app](https://expressjs.com/) to interact with puppeteer

+ To Develop `pm2 start --watch` enables hot reload.

  # Api functional brief